borgmatic-collective/borgmatic/docs/how-to/run-arbitrary-borg-commands.md

 ```

 This runs Borg's `rlist` command once on each configured borgmatic repository.
-However, the native `borgmatic rlist` action should be preferred for most use.
+(The native `borgmatic rlist` action should be preferred for most use.)

 What if you only want to run Borg on a single configured borgmatic repository
 when you've got several configured?
 Not a problem.